yarden7696/Image-Processing-EX1/README.md

 - Gamma Correction

  ### files to submit:
-**1.ex1_main.py:** The purpose of this main test is to test the functions i implemented in ex1_utils.py and gamma.py files.
+**1.ex1_main.py:** the purpose of this main test is to test the functions i implemented in ex1_utils.py and gamma.py files.

 **2.ex1_utils.py:** this file implement the following functions-
 - imReadAndConvert: reads an image, and returns the image converted as requested